pnelson/mux/README.md

 default matches on `Accept` header media types.
 A request that fails to negotiate an encoder will be served a plain text HTTP 406 Not Acceptable error.

-Use `Decode` to decode incoming request data to some validated data structure.
+Use `Decode` to decode incoming request data to a validated data structure.
-The handler can be configured with a mapping of request `Content-Type` headers to `Decoder`s.
-A request that is not mapped to a decoder will be served a HTTP 415 Unsupported Media Type error, encoded per the negotiated encoder.
+The handler can be configured with a `DecoderFunc` that negotiates a `Decoder` from an incoming HTTP request.
+The default matches `Content-Type` headers.
+A request that fails to negotiate a decoder will be served a HTTP 415 Unsupported Media Type error, encoded with the negotiated encoder.

 The unique request identifier can be retrieved with `RequestID`.
 This may be useful for implementing custom `Logger`s or `Error` views.